ringcentral/ringcentral-integration-for-hubspot/README.md

 ## Use

+The best way is watch our video, it will show every step of installation and all features: [https://youtu.be/Jug5NL4B_AA](https://youtu.be/Jug5NL4B_AA)

 - Visit [https://ringcentral.github.io/apps/hubspot](https://ringcentral.github.io/apps/hubspot) and install, then when click call button in Hubspot, you could choose call with RingCentral, check the video for detail.
 - After installation, user would be able to choose RingCentral as call provider.
 - After installation, Every user who want to use RingCentral as conference integration still need to authorize, click the **Enable RingCentral as HubSpot conference/SMS integration** button to get authorize url and share with your team members.</li>